 Aspiration-Quick and easy drill Recurrence

 Craniotomy with excision of the fenestration to wall quísticay subarachnoid or ventricular cyst Allows inspection and vascular structures.
-Evita in some cases permanent shunt.
+Avoid Some houses in permanent shunt.
 Reaccumulation possible and more invasive.

 Simple Procedure Unit peritoneal shunt Shunt and Shunt carry risks.

 Dr. J. Sales Llopis

 Department of Neurosurgery, General University Hospital of Alicante.